depsv/depsv/README.md

 </p>
 Cashier System, Apotek Salwa is a cashier management application for product and transaction management.
 The addition of features that I did was to add recipe transactions, reports for recipe transactions, invoice lists and printable product lists.

+You can visit this depsv.github.io to see my porto web app

 ## Keep in Touch 👉👈
 <p>
   <span>